Full WPPM fit (end-to-end) — simulated 2D data¶

 What the Wishart Psychophysical Process Model (WPPM) is in a nutshell¶

 WPPM defines a covariance matrix field \(\Sigma(x)\) over stimulus space (e.g. color represented in RGB).
-Intuitively, \(\Sigma(x)\) describes the local noise/uncertainty ellipse around stimulus \(x\) where stimulus within that ellipse will be perceived as identical to the human observer.
+Intuitively, \(\Sigma(x)\) describes the local noise/uncertainty ellipse around stimulus \(x\) where stimuli within that ellipse will be perceived as identical to the human observer.

 The model represents \(\Sigma(x)\) as